 “It all sucks,” he shouted.
 “I just lost another fucking job.”

 “I know,” she said.
 “Don’t look down.”
 But maybe it was already too late?
 He imagined himself zip-lining off the bridge into another world where he could perform radio shows on his terms and get off just spinning his records.
 But this was reality.
 He looked at her hard, more closely, and wondered, what does this ghostly vixen fucking want?

-Just then, he slipped backwards on the wet pavement.
+Just then, he slipped backward on the wet pavement.
 He fell against the bridge and onto the ground.
 She’s the one that’s fucked up.
+But really he was the one that was as crazy as a shithouse mouse.
 She reached out her hand.

 “Whoa,” he said, banging at the metal grid of the bridge’s railing.
 Crawling along the damp, cold pavement.
 He smashed a tired fist against the bottom of the rails.
-“I’m not going anywhere,” he had words.
-He wasn’t sure about anything.
-He turned sharply and glared at her.
+“I’m not going anywhere,” he had words, but not sure of anything.
+He turned sharply and glared at her again.
 He watched her slowly extending a hand of Downy softness.
 The radio man putting his life in jeopardy and taking things a little too far, beyond the realm of natural curiosity.

 Freezing, ice-cold, down on his knees, a mess, still high from the herb and booze, he was light-headed and slightly nauseous.
 She stood over top of him.